Aedes Aegypti During Blood Meal Mosquito Vector

 Our 2024 Regular Cohort

 Ottawa County is a medium-sized county in Michigan with a population of over 275,000 people.
-They will focus on three capabilities during their mentorship: routine mosquito surveillance through standardized trapping by expanding their program to include Culex mosquitoes, vector control activities to reduce standing water, and conducting educational outreach to their community to inform them about mosquitoes.
+They will focus on three capabilities during their mentorship: routine mosquito monitoring through standardized trapping by expanding their program to include Culex mosquitoes, vector control activities to reduce standing water, and conducting educational outreach to their community to inform them about mosquitoes.

 Hurricane Crisis Cohort

 To assist jurisdictions impacted by Hurricanes Ian and Fiona, NACCHO was able to launch a special Hurricane Crisis cohort of the VCC in 2024.
 Beaufort and Pender are counties located on the coastal lines in their respective states where hurricanes are likely to impact them.
-Both will focus on routine mosquito surveillance through standardized trapping and species identification.
+Both will focus on routine mosquito monitoring through standardized trapping and species identification.
 The other capabilities they will work on include larviciding and adulticiding, routine mosquito control activities, pesticide resistance testing, and conducting community outreach to their residents.
 They are currently working with their mentor, Anastasia Mosquito Control District, who hosted both of them at their annual Arboviral Surveillance and Mosquito Workshop in March.

 Stay tuned for upcoming stories about these counties’ experiences during the program at www.naccho.org/vector-control.
 The stories will provide insights into their involvement and how they utilized the grant to adopt best practices and participated in site visits and training opportunities.